Problems in Jacob's Family

 Soon after these events, God tells Jacob to move to Bethel.
 Jacob had been delaying completing the vow he had made to God so many years before (Genesis 28:20-22).
 Now was the time for the vow to be fulfilled.
 Bethel was the place were Jacob had previously had the vision of the ladder and the angels.
 Since this was hallowed ground to Jacob and he has been invited to return there by God, Jacob has his household purified.
 They wash and put on clean garments.
 Every idol and even the jewelry, possibly associated with idolatry, is given to Jacob for burial before they leave.
 This does not imply that Jacob's family had been practicing idolatry, for you must remember his son's had just looted a city where idolatry was practiced.

 God protected Jacob's family during the trip by causing the surrounding towns to fear Jacob.
-This fear kept them from extracting revenge from Jacob's family for the destruction of Shechem.
+This fear kept them from exacting revenge from Jacob's family for the destruction of Shechem.

 At Bethel, God renews his covenant with Jacob.
 Once again God states that Jacob's name is to be changed to Israel.
 As we noted before, when Abram's name was changed to Abraham, Abraham implemented the change immediately and never used his old name again.
 However, Jacob continues to switch between his old and new name.
 This indicates that Jacob's faith was not as strong as his grandfather's faith.